16 min read

 lrwxrwxrwx 1 root root 0 Aug 8 01:52 /proc/2290330/root -> /root/rootfs

 From the host, we can see that the sleep process indeed has a different view of the filesystem (that is, the kernel is informing us that the root of process ID 2290330 is /root/rootfs).
 Its root is the new rootfs in the rootfs directory, and the process only sees this subsystem of the entire host filesystem.
+In other words, its world is very limited, and this is a good thing.

 Note that the process only has a high number from the perspective of the host.
 In the chroot (the “container”), it would have a different and lower number.